These Farmington area charities need your help - Farmington Voice

-With COVID-19 event cancellations and a greater community need, these Farmington area charities could use your help to serve our neighbors in need:
+With COVID-19 event cancellations and a greater community need, these Farmington area charities could use your help to serve neighbors who are struggling:

 What they do